This post was originally published in June 2014 and has been updated.

 A: Large fish that consume smaller fish have higher levels of mercury because it accumulates inside them, this process is called biomagnification.
 Species such as shark, tuna, tilefish (like golden snapper or golden bass) and swordfish are best to be avoided completely because of this.
 Salmon are very low in mercury as they’re small in size and eat plants.

 A: Atlantic salmon you see in grocery stores are likely farmed as the wild Atlantic salmon population is struggling.
 Fish farmers often feed their stock soya- and corn-based food, which isn’t all that nutritious for the fish and can result is lower amounts of omega 3 for the consumer.
 Soya and corn are also heavily genetically modified and laden with pesticides that can affect the fish.
 To avoid the issues that come with overcrowding, fungicides are also used to treat the water the fish live in.

 It’s also common for some salmon farms to use colour to make the farmed pale fish look pink, the way wild salmon would look naturally.
 The dye, canthaxanthin, is present in the fish food and is transferred into the flesh, yet many consumers are unaware of this as supermarkets sell this coloured fish without listing it on the label.

 Your best bet is to consume wild or organically farmed fish to avoid any additional pesticides, fungicides and excessive omega-6 consumption (which leads to inflammation) found in conventionally farmed fish.

-Q: Are vegetarian sources of omega-3 count as good?
+Q: How do vegetarian sources of omega-3 compare to fish sources?